Why Have an Important Documents Binder

 I keep a printed copy of all our log-in information for our various online accounts including banks, insurance, cell phone, school loans, facebook, email etc. (And I'm NOT telling you where I hide this folder, so please do not ask) I do not save this anywhere on my computer though I do store it in a secure cloud (Dashlane)

 This is probably one of the riskiest things to have in y our binder, so consider what is best for your family when choosing to include / not include this information.
-YOu can find tips for creating secure passwords here, and here is the password from printable: Password Tracker
+You can find tips for creating secure passwords here.

 If desired, add this form to your binder.
 I hide mine between other less confidential forms so that only I know where it is at.